FirebirdSQL/Butler/rfc/4/FBSP.rst

 3. The `Service` MUST respond to this message by sending REPLY_ or ERROR_ message with the same `Request Code`_ in type-data_ field.
 4. The `Service` MAY send additional subsequent messages in response to the same REQUEST message.
 5. The type and number of messages in reply to particular request, as well as method for indicating the end of the message stream to the `Client` SHALL be defined by the API for particular `Request Code`_.
 6. When ACK-REQUEST_ flag is set in received REQUEST message, the `Service` MUST respond according to rules for ACK-REQUEST_ flag handling.
-This ACK response MUST be immediate, before further processing of the request.

 .. seealso::